datacarpentry/geospatial-workshop/setup.md

 >
 >Most Linux users can install R using the package management software on their computer.
 R is a part of many linux distributions.
 >
->To install `R`, Linux users should select "Download R for Linux" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
+>To install R, Linux users should select "Download R for Linux" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
 Instructions for a number of different Linux operating systems are available.
 >
 {: .solution}

 ### RStudio
-RStudio is a GUI for using `R` that is available for Windows, macOS, and  Linux operating systems.
+RStudio is a GUI for using R that is available for Windows, macOS, and  Linux operating systems.

 > ## Windows
 >